AnonymousAlligator/MTRN2500Ass3/assignment3-spec.md

 * Keep your Github repository up to date with your work.
 * Write meaningful commit messages.

-We use automated tool to check your code compiles and adhere to the style guide.
+We use automated tools to check your code compiles and adheres to the style guide.
 The tool will compile your code when you merge code to the master branch or when you make a pull request to review branch.
 You can check the result by going to the check tab of your pull request and click the build link.
 We run the following tools:
 1. Build
 1. Cpplint to check complience with the style guide.
 1. Cppcheck normally dont cause any issue.